joyhsu0504/disco/README.md

 Our framework, DisCo, can be found in the disco_scripts folder.
 The path to your current run's checkpoints should be set in ```checkpoint_path```.
 Please first train a base FiLM model with the ```--training_film``` flag, and load in its checkpoint in ```film_checkpoint_path```.
 We release scripts to run DisCo with two image proposal strategies, direct sampling and GAN generation sampling; for both stategies, the path to the directory of unlabelled images should be at ```real_dataset_dir```.

-To run DisCo with direct sampling, run:
+To run DisCo with direct sampling:

 ```
 python disco_scripts/train_sampler.py \